About

 Family life

-His real name is Ángel Andrade Jiménez.
+His real name given to him by his parents is Ángel Andrade Jiménez.
 He was born in Bogotá, Colombia.
 He grew up between Bogotá and Soacha, Cundinamarca, Colombia.

 Associated with